bigH/git-fuzzy/README.md

 ## Useful Information

 All items from the menu can be accessed via the CLI by running `git fuzzy <command>`.
-Many of the commands simply pass on additional CLI args to the underlying commands. (e.g. `git fuzzy diff a b -- XYZ` calls `git diff --name-only a b -- XYZ`)
+Many of the commands simply pass on additional CLI args to the underlying commands. (e.g. `git fuzzy diff a b -- XYZ` uses the args you provided in the listing and preview)

-Any time `git` command output is used in preview or listing, there is a header with the command run (useful for copy-pasting) and you can optionally [enable debugging switches](#stability--hacking) to see other commands being run in the background.
+Any time `git` command output is used in preview or listing, there is a header with the command run (useful for copy-pasting or just knowing what's happening).
+You can optionally [enable debugging switches](#stability--hacking) to see other commands being run in the background or how commands are routed.

 ## Customizing